zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 ## Use LINQ Dynamic with other methods

-Through this getting started about how to use LINQ Dynamic, we have seen a few methods, but almost all LINQ methods are supported:
+Through this getting started guide about how to use LINQ Dynamic, we have seen a few methods, but almost all LINQ methods are supported:

 - Deferred
    - [DistinctDynamic](/linq-dynamic#linq-distinctdynamic-method)